DRIVE-Nav: Directional Reasoning, Inspection, and Verification for Efficient Open-Vocabulary Navigation: Conclusion

 \section{Conclusion}

 This paper presented DRIVE-Nav, a zero-shot open-vocabulary navigation framework that unifies directional reasoning, inspection, and verification in a single decision loop.
 By organizing exploration around persistent directions rather than dense frontier points, DRIVE-Nav enables more stable route selection, more efficient inspection, and more reliable target grounding through prompt enrichment and cross-frame verification.
-Experiments on HM3D-OVON, HM3Dv2, and MP3D show consistent improvements in overall navigation performance, including strong gains in SPL across all three benchmarks.
+Experiments on HM3D-OVON, HM3Dv1, HM3Dv2, and MP3D show consistent improvements in overall navigation performance, including strong gains in SPL across all four benchmarks.
 The analytical study further indicates that the actual efficiency advantage of DRIVE-Nav is more substantial than suggested by SPL alone.
-Real-world deployment on a physical humanoid robot confirms effective transfer beyond simulation and suggests that the proposed direction-level abstraction generalizes to practical settings without task-specific fine-tuning.
-Future work will extend DRIVE-Nav to more dynamic scenes and incorporate long-horizon episodic memory for revisitation-aware planning.
+Proof-of-concept deployment on a physical humanoid robot suggests practical transfer beyond simulation .
+Future work will extend DRIVE-Nav to dynamic scenes, larger-scale real-robot benchmarking, and episodic memory for revisitation-aware planning.